runtime-env/import-meta-env/packages/vite/README.md

 $ npx import-meta-env --help
 Usage: import-meta-env [options]

-Inject your environment variables from the `.env` file or from environment variables on your machine.
+Inject your environment variables from the `.env` file or from environment variables on your system.

 Options:
   -V, --version           output the version number